 Real estate and other investments include real estate, commodities and the asset positions of investment derivatives.
-The fair value of the PUF land's interest in oil and gas is based on a third party reserve study of proved reserves.
+The fair value of the PUF land's interest in oil and gas is based on a third party reserve study of proved, probable, and possible reserves.
 The present value of the royalty cash flows is calculated by applying a ten percent discount rate to future expected production volumes of oil and gas based on the price of oil and gas on August 31.
-A percentage of probable and possible reserves of oil and gas are included in the fair value estimate.
 The PUF lands' surface interests are reported at the price per acre from the American Society of Farm Managers and Rural Appraisers.
 The PUF lands are categorized as Level 3 in the fair value hierarchy.
 The remaining minerals, the trust minerals, because of size, distribution, and limited production histories are generally valued at three times the previous 12 months' revenue.
 As a rule of thumb, this measure has been used historically to determine the selling price of these types of properties by willing parties.
 Other real estate holdings are reported by one of the following methods of valuation: the latest available appraised amount as determined by an independent State certified or other licensed appraiser, tax assessments use for real estate investments with values that are not significant or by any other generally accepted industry standard.
 All other real estate is categorized as Level 3 in the fair value hierarchy, with a small amount valued using net asset value.

-Physical commodities, specifically gold, are valued using the composite closing price from Bloomberg for the XAU currency code which represents the standard for one troy ounce of gold, and are categorized as Level 1.
+Physical commodities, specifically gold, are valued using the composite closing price from Bloomberg for the XAU currency code which represents the standard for one troy ounce of gold and are categorized as Level 1.